 - Funds must be expended by the end of the school year in which grant was awarded;

 - Project needs to be fully implemented and evaluation submitted to SEF before recipients can submit an application for another grant.
-Award winners must use the form included in this packet and submitted by June 30 of the school year the grant is awarded;
+Award winners must use the form included in this packet and submit it by June 30 of the school year the grant is awarded;

 - Agree to share successful procedures in staff development sessions and to the SEF Board if requested;